HBTonyG/MyAIAgent/TRAINING_GUIDE.md

   - Run a few sessions to build up training data
   - The agent needs sufficient log data to generate meaningful suggestions

+- **Token Budget Exceeded:**
+  - Increase `max_tokens_per_session` in `config/project_improvement.yaml`
+  - Reduce `max_iterations` to complete faster with fewer API calls
+  - Set `hard_stop: false` to continue without stopping (not recommended - may exceed budget)
+  - Review token usage summary at session end to understand consumption
+  - Large projects may need higher budgets (e.g., 200k-500k tokens)

+- **Config File Not Found:**
+  - The agent auto-detects config relative to MyAIAgent installation
+  - If running from project directory, config path should be relative to MyAIAgent
+  - Use absolute path if needed: `python3 ~/Code/MyAIAgent/main.py improve ~/Code/MyAIAgent/config/project_improvement.yaml`

+- **Project Path Issues:**
+  - Default project path is current directory (`.`)
+  - Use `--project-path` argument to specify a different directory
+  - Ensure you're in the project directory when running, or specify it explicitly

 - **YAML Syntax Errors:**
   - Validate your YAML with an online validator
   - Check indentation (YAML is sensitive to spacing)